 Note: The ATO publishes an annual report about SMSFs for each financial year.
-This article covers the ATO’s 2010-2011 statistical review of SMSFs (released in late December 2012).
-This report does contain data for the 2011-2012 year as well.
-The annual report for the 2011-2012 year will be available in early 2014.
+This article covers the ATO’s 2015-2016 statistical review of SMSFs (released in January 2018).
+This report also contains data for the 2016-2017 year.
+The annual report for the 2016-2017 year will be available in January 2019.

 The Australian Taxation Office has delivered on its promise to regularly share its market intelligence about self-managed super funds (SMSFs).
 The ATO has now provided the answers to some of superannuation’s burning questions, such as, ‘Are SMSFs really cheaper than larger super funds?’ and ‘Do SMSFs perform better?’

-In late December 2012, the ATO released its third report into self-managed super funds, publishing key data about SMSF costs, investment performance, SMSF asset allocation, SMSF demographics, types of trustees, and what SMSFs are doing in pension phase.
+In January 2018, the ATO released its eighth report into self-managed super funds, publishing key data about SMSF costs, investment performance, SMSF asset allocation, SMSF demographics, types of trustees, and what SMSFs are doing in pension phase.

 The latest report gives us an insight, albeit a slightly static and historical insight, into the wealth and behaviour of SMSF trustees.
 For some SMSF trustees, the ATO findings will simply confirm what you already know about SMSFs based on your own SMSF experience.
 For many SMSF trustees and service providers however, the ATO report highlights trends in how SMSF trustees invest, how much SMSFs cost to run, and how much money is flowing into SMSFs.

 This article is a snapshot of the ATO’s latest statistical summary.
 Continue reading for the inside story on SMSFs including:

 - SMSF growth: average account balance and total assets